aztecrex/haskell-demonstrations/README.md

 The Free type can be used to defer interpretation when you need to mock or stub functions that are already wired to IO.

+## BigStack.hs

+You can bolt together a bunch of transformers and operate them independently.
+Here's how.